Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/README.md

 #### Register the TodoListClient client app

 1. Click on **App registrations** and choose **New application registration**.
-1. Enter a friendly name for the application, for example 'TodoListClient-DotNet' and select 'Native' as the Application Type.
+1. Enter a friendly name for the application, for example 'TodoListClient-ManualJwt' and select 'Native' as the Application Type.
 For the redirect URI, enter `https://TodoListClient`.
 Please note that the Redirect URI will not be used in this sample, but it needs to be defined nonetheless.
 Click on **Create** to create the application.
 1. In the succeeding page, Find the **Application ID** value and copy it to the clipboard.
 1. Then click on **Settings** and choose **Properties**.
 1. Configure Permissions for your application - in the Settings menu, choose the **Required permissions** section, click on **Add**, then **Select an API**, and type 'TodoListService' in the textbox and hit enter.
 Select 'TodoListService-ManualJwt' from the results and click the 'Select' button.
 Then, click on  **Select Permissions** and select 'Access TodoListService-ManualJwt'.
 Click the 'Select' button again to close this screen.
 Click on **Done** to finish adding the permission.